dmithamo/javascript-color-game/README.md

 Clone the repo as is to your machine.
 Open the html file (in the src folder) and you're ready to play.
 Simple as that.

 ## Prerequistes
-Besides a browser (Chrome is preferred, for reasons I need not give), none whatsoever.
+Besides a browser (Chrome is preferred, for reasons I will not give), none whatsoever.

 ## Built with
 * Vanilar js